dustinpfister/blog_posts/_posts/nodejs-event.md

 ## 1 - Basic node event emitter class example

 So for a basic example of the node event emitter class, here is an example that just involves stepping an object property.
 Each time the object property is stepped an update event is emitted, and a overload event is also emitted when that property reaches a defined max value.

+So To set up my own events I just need to require in the events module that exports a constructor method that can be used to create an instance of the node event emitter class.
+Once I have that emitter class instance I can call the emit method of that instance in my code where I want a kind of event to happen, I then pass a name for the event as the first argument, followed by one or more arguments for it.

 ```js
 let Emitter = require('events'),